hthouse/Robot_Getafix/README.md

 ## **Training the Object Detection Model:**
 __Data Collection__; for this project, I used Google and Bing image search in order to get pictures of my favorite beer bottles and cans.
 Google Chrome extensions makes it easier to download and organize images, such as “Fatkun Batch Download Image” and “Image Downloader Continued”.
 Augmenting and Transforming Images, is an important technique to further enhance the training image data by performing basic transformation such as flipping/rotating, grayscale, blurring and injecting random noise into the images.
-I used this python code to perform the necessary image augmentation <will add link>.
+I used this python code to perform the necessary image augmentation ...will add link to code
 Labeling the Images; Microsoft Visual Object Tagging Tool is one of the great tools that can be used to label images.
 Alternatively, Google Cloud AutoML Vision services for Custom Machine Learning Models can be used after uploading the images to Google Cloud Storage.
-I used eight lables that include cups, water bottle and beers (jucifer, lagunita ipa, corona, guinness, heineken).I have uploaded sample dataset that I used to train the custom model [__here__](https://github.com/hthouse/Robot_Getafix/blob/master/sample_dataset/images_lables_pascal_voc.zip).
+I used eight lables that include cups, water bottle and beers (jucifer, lagunita ipa, corona, guinness, heineken).I have uploaded sample dataset that used to train the custom model (https://github.com/hthouse/Robot_Getafix/blob/master/sample_dataset/images_lables_pascal_voc.zip).

 __Training Model__;  An easier way to perform custom object detection model training is to do transfer training using the MobileNet SDD model as detailed here (https://coral.ai/docs/edgetpu/retrain-detection/#requirements).
 Alternatively, Google Cloud AutoML Vision services can be used to train TensorFlow lite models that works on the Coral edge TPU.